 As highlighted above, it’s still too early to know the full impact that COVID-19 and the lockdown period has had on the UK housing market, as the full economic impact will not be realised for some months, where employment figures and household incomes continue to fluctuate.

 Other key considerations that are yet to be fully revealed include the availability of finance going forward, particularly in terms of high loan to value mortgages (LTV) for first-time buyers.
 Many lenders withdrew 90% or higher LTV products as they faced an influx of mortgage holiday application when the extent of the pandemic unravelled.

-The first Virtual UK Residential conference will take place on Tuesday 16th – Thursday 18th June, where we will be joined by experts to discuss the impact of COVID-19 on the residential market.
+The London Residential conference will take place on Tuesday 16th – Thursday 18th June, where we will be joined by experts to discuss the impact of COVID-19 on the residential market.
 Click here to book your ticket.